deleomike/Portfolio/README.md

         - Then creates a visualization with a raspberry pi.
     - The design is intended to be under $100 and will be used to replace existing hardware, as the existing hardware is expensive and does not allow varied simulations
     - This design is the infrastructure to whatever lab Penn State will want to run.
 Technically it can do any simulation they want.
+    -
+5. Processor Simulation
+    - I developed a simulation of a superscalar processor in C++
+    - There are quite a few code files, but the one you should start at is main.cpp and follow the headers.
+That is the best way to understand it.
+    - Essentially, the program takes an input of the form .processor command command and creates an object for each processor, which contains the list of commands.
+Then the simulation pits each command from every processor against each other to test if there is a conflict.
+If there is, then it adds a stall inbetween until no conflict exists

+    - NOTE: At the moment I would say this is the most impressive project I have because of the amount of planning and work that went into it.
+It is extensice.